papiche/NIP-101/README.md

 Events related to UPlanet locations SHOULD include the following tags:

 -   **Latitude Tag:** `["latitude", "FLOAT_STRING"]`
-    -   Value: The latitude as a string, optionnaly with higher precision (e.g., 6+ decimal places) than the GeoKey grid level.
+    -   Value: The latitude as a string, optionally with higher precision (e.g., 6+ decimal places) than the GeoKey grid level.
 Example: `"48.8534"`
 -   **Longitude Tag:** `["longitude", "FLOAT_STRING"]`
-    -   Value: The longitude as a string, optionnaly with higher precision.
+    -   Value: The longitude as a string, optionally with higher precision.
 Example: `"-2.3412"`
 -   **Application Tag:** `["application", "UPlanet*"]`
     -   Value: Identifies the event as belonging to the UPlanet system.
 Allows differentiation (e.g., `UPlanet_AppName`).